Support Centre

 Enforcement and penalties

-The Data Breach Act does not create a private right of action.
+The Notice of Risk to Personal Data Act does not create a private right of action.
 The DPFR enforces the law as to persons regulated or licensed by that Department.
 The AG enforces the law in all other cases (10 M.R.S. §1349(1)).
 Violations are subject to equitable relief and fines of $500 per violation (capped at $2,500 per day containing multiple violations) for most actors (10 M.R.S. §1349(2)).
 10 M.R.S. §1349's penalties are cumulative, not pre-empting or affecting other rights or remedies under federal or state laws (10 M.R.S. §1349(3)).

 10. OTHER SPECIFIC JURISDICTIONAL REQUIREMENTS